Skip to main content

 Two white kittens looking curious

 Do you feel like your cat is always watching you?
-It may seem like your cat’s eyes are locked in on you, whether you’re sitting on the couch, in a Zoom meeting, or headed to the bathroom.
+It may seem that your cat’s eyes are eternally locked in on you, whether you’re sitting on the couch, in a Zoom meeting, or headed to the bathroom.

 It’s understandable to want to know, “Why does my cat stare at me?”
 The language barrier between humans and felines complicates matters.
 However, experts point to a few reasons why you can’t seem to escape your cat’s watchful gaze.
 Here’s what we dug up.